 Barnum Park is located at Pierce and Frank and includes such features as a play structure, softball, soccer fields, a crushed stone walking path, garden sanctuary, tree-lined promenade and an outdoor ice rink.
-During the winter months, find out if the outdoor ice rink is open by calling the Department of Public Services at 248-530-1700.
+During the winter months, find out if the outdoor ice rink is open by calling the Parks & Recreation Department at 248-530-1640.

 Barnum Park Little Free Library Named